smcnary/mcnary_technical_backend/.github/README.md

 # GitHub Actions CI/CD Documentation

-This directory contains GitHub Actions workflows for automated testing, building, and deployment of the CounselRank.legal application.
+This directory contains GitHub Actions workflows for automated testing, building, and deployment of the Tulsa SEO application.

 ## 🚀 Available Workflows